matiasandina/homecage_quantification/DOCS.md

 1. Navigate to the proper folder (`cd Raspberry_IP/`)
 1. Run the python script `python3 update_pi_info.py`

-This will open many browser.
+This will open many browser tabs.
 You will be prompted for username and password.

 > In principle, any computer connected to the network can check the stream from a web browser.
 It will need IPs to do so (found on the `raspberry_IP` folder).